StarpTech/ghconfig/README.md

 ## How does it works? ##

 Ghconfig looks for a folder `.ghconfig` in the root of your repository.
 This directory must have the same structure as your `.github` folder.
 Any file in the in the folder is handled as a [Go template](https://golang.org/pkg/text/template/).
-Currently, only the command `workflow` is implemented.
-It generates new workflows files and create a PR in every selected repository:
+Currently, only the command `workflow` is implemented and therefore only `.github/workflows` are handled.
+We generate new workflows files and create a PR in every selected repository.
+Every execution creates a new PR.

 ```
 $ ghconfig workflow